Brand development that increases sales velocity, guaranteed.

 Brand Extension Example (done wrong)

 Do you associate beef lasagna with toothpaste?
 Neither do we.
-Besides the need to brush our teeth after eating this carb and fat-filled meal, there’s no reason a household products brand will bring their logo over when creating packaged frozen food.
+Besides the need to brush our teeth after eating this carb and fat-filled meal, there’s no reason a household products brand will bring its logo over when creating packaged frozen food.

-In the 1980s, Colgate (may have) had the bright idea of creating a meat lasagna as a part of its product line.
+In the 1980s, Colgate may have had the bright idea of creating a meat lasagna as a part of its product line.
 Colgate is disputing the product’s existence.
 Still, either way, a toothpaste brand making beef lasagna is an example of a line extension where maintaining the house brand’s logo on a brand extension is a bad idea.

 Considerations For Your Brand Strategy